Squamous Cell Carcinoma

 In the early stage (squamous cell carcinoma in situ), the cancer grows superficially on the skin.
 A blush spot appears, sometimes with small wounds and flaking.
 Such lesions are sometimes misdiagnosed as eczema patches.

-In the second stage (invasive squamous cell carcinoma), the cancer grows deeper into the skin and appears as a well-defined flesh-colored or slightly red nodule.
+In the second stage (invasive SCC), the cancer grows deeper into the skin and appears as a well-defined flesh-colored or slightly red nodule.
 The flaking often continues.
 In some cases, the cancer presents itself as a tumor or ulcer covered with crusts.
 The cancer can then spread to other parts of the body.

 What can I do?